Time-Optimal and Energy-Efficient Deterministic Consensus: Binary Consensus

-\begin{theorem} Suppose that each player starts with a one-bit input value and that at most $f<n$ players crash.
-There is a deterministic algorithm that solves consensus in $f+1$ rounds, sends $\mathcal{O}(n^2)$ messages of constant size.
+The main result of this section, proved hereafter, is the following. \begin{theorem} Suppose that each player starts with a one-bit input value and that at most $f<n$ players crash.
+There is a deterministic algorithm that solves consensus in $f+1$ rounds, sends $\mathcal{O}(nf)$ messages of constant size.
 Moreover, the algorithm achieves $\mathcal{O}(\lceil{f}/{\sqrt{n}}\rceil)$ energy complexity. \end{theorem}